Convergence Rates of Gaussian ODE Filters: Global analysis

 \rev{If furthermore \Cref{ass:assumption2} holds, then,} for all sufficiently small $h>0$,

-All of these bounds are sharp---in the sense that they would not hold for any higher order in the exponent of $h$. \end{proposition} \begin{remark} The recursions for $P(nh)$ and $P^-(nh)$ given by \cref{eq:C^-_predict,eq:C_update_MM} follow a discrete algebraic Riccati equation (DARE)---a topic studied in many related settings \cite{LancasterRodman1995}.
-While the asymptotic behavior \cref{lemma:steady_states_values_i} of the completely detectable state $X^{(1)}$ can also be obtained using classical filtering theory \cite[Chapter 4.4]{anderson1979}, the remaining statements of \Cref{proposition:steady_states_global} also concern the undetectable state $X^{(0)}$ and are, to the best of our knowledge, not directly obtainable from existing theory on DAREs or filtering (which makes the following proof necessary).
-Note that, in the special case of no measurement noise ($R\equiv 0$), \cref{lemma:steady_states_values_v,lemma:steady_states_values_vi} yield the equivalence of the filter in the steady state with the $P(EC)^1$ implementation of the trapezoidal rule which was previously shown in \cite[Proposition 1]{schober2018}.
+All of these bounds are sharp in the sense that they fail for any higher order in the exponent of $h$. \end{prop} \begin{remark} The recursions for $P(nh)$ and $P^-(nh)$ given by \cref{eq:C^-_predict,eq:C_update_MM} follow a discrete algebraic Riccati equation (DARE)---a topic studied in many related settings \citep{LancasterRodman1995}.
+While the asymptotic behavior \cref{lemma:steady_states_values_i} of the completely detectable state $X^{(1)}$ can also be obtained using classical filtering theory \citep[Chapter 4.4]{anderson1979}, the remaining statements of Proposition \ref{proposition:steady_states_global} also concern the undetectable state $X^{(0)}$ and are, to the best of our knowledge, not directly obtainable from existing theory on DAREs or filtering (which makes the following proof necessary).
+Note that, in the special case of no measurement noise ($R\equiv 0$), \cref{lemma:steady_states_values_v,lemma:steady_states_values_vi} yield the equivalence of the filter in the steady state with the P(EC)1 implementation of the trapezoidal rule, which was previously shown in \citet[Proposition 1]{schober2019}.
 For future research, it would be interesting to examine whether insertion of positive choices of $R$ into \cref{lemma:steady_states_values_v,lemma:steady_states_values_vi} can reproduce known methods as well. \end{remark}